-This is excluding the flight tickets and visa fees.
+This excludes the flight tickets and visa fees.

-This cost would include your stay at hotels, travelling expenses, food, shopping and tours across various commercial sites and tourists spots.
+This cost would include your stay at hotels, travelling expenses, food, shopping and tours across various commercial sites and tourist spots.

 I travelled to Turkey for a few weeks and explored the country on my own.
 Since I was on a student exchange program to Turkey where I got to stay with a host family, I saved up a lot on food and accommodation.

 Throughout my stay in Turkey which was about 6 weeks, I spent 1200 dollars approximately which includes all my expenses.
-(Flight tickets, stays, shopping, food, travelling expenses and visiting tourists spots).
+(Flight tickets, stays, shopping, food, travelling expenses and visiting tourist spots).

 What currency to carry while travelling to Turkey?